-Woman Freed After Being Trapped In Elevator For Three Days
+Woman Freed After Being Trapped In Elevator For 3 Days

 NEW YORK (CBSNewYork) – A woman has been freed after being trapped in an elevator for three days.

-The Fire Department got called to a private residence on East 65th Street between Madison and Park Avenues Monday morning following a report of a stuck elevator.
-The elevator was stuck between the second and third floors.
+The Fire Department got called to a private residence on East 65th Street between Madison and Park Avenues on Monday morning following a report of a stuck elevator.
+The elevator was caught between the second and third floors.

 When firefighters forced open the door, they found a woman inside.